 For now, let’s click on the big button in the Top Organic Keywords widget.

-You can use this information to identify keywords you want to target in your new post, by simply submitting a URL of a competitor that is now ranking high for a topic you want to write about.
+You can use this information to identify keywords you want to target in your new post by simply submitting a URL of a competitor that is now ranking high for a topic you want to write about.

-Or you can use this report to see how your own articles are ranking in Google, and take appropriate action where necessary.
+Or you can use this report to see how your own articles are ranking in Google and take appropriate action where necessary.

-The above filters will show you all keywords with a search volume between 100 and 1,000 that are ranking on the second page of Google.
+The above filters will show all keywords with a search volume between 100 and 1,000 that rank on the second page of the Google search results.

 This information is gold because it gives you lots of new keyword opportunities.
 New keywords that you can target in your articles by adding new paragraphs where you can cover these keywords.